 4. Supplements in Pellets

 Vitamin C is the one essential nutrient that guinea pigs cannot get from their diet.
 There are supplement pellets available everywhere in veterinary clinics, pharmacies, and on e-commerce sites.
-I usually buy the Kaytee Forti-Diet Pro Health that’s available on Chewy.com
+I usually buy the Kaytee Forti Diet Pro Pellets that’s available on Amazon.com

 How to Feed Guinea Pigs?